simonis/LeydenVsGraalNative/README.md

 #### Interpreting the results

 First of all, this benchmark is not strictly measuring startup time or time to peak performance.
 It measures the end-to-end time of an application from start to exit.
-However, for a small workload (and leaving out anomalies like [JDK-8349927](https://bugs.openjdk.org/browse/JDK-8349927)) like the compilation of a single class (i.e. `JavacBenchApp 1`) it is still a good approximation for the startup time of `javac`.
+However, for a small workload like the javac compilation of a single class (i.e. `JavacBenchApp 1`) it is still a good approximation for the startup time of `javac` (neglecting anomalies like [JDK-8349927](https://bugs.openjdk.org/browse/JDK-8349927)).

 Second, the benchmarks were run with the default JVM settings (except for the two Graal EE runs which explicitly select G1 GC).
 This means that all HotSpot JVMs run with the default G1 GC and a relatively big heap of 2gb/30gb  InitialHeapSize/MaxHeapSize because the machine has plenty of RAM available.
 This huge heap itself can already result in a measurable startup overhead due to the initialization of the required G1 data structures (see [JDK-8348278](https://bugs.openjdk.org/browse/JDK-8348278) and [JDK-8348270](https://bugs.openjdk.org/browse/JDK-8348270)).
 Native Image runs with Serial GC by default and only the EE version supports G1 GC.

-Looking at the CPU usage for the run with one compilation, we can see that the current Leyden/AOT implementation already cuts down the execution time to 43% while Graal Native Image CE/EE requires just about 9%/6% of the default HotSpot execution time.
+Looking at the CPU usage for the run with one compilation, we can see that the current Leyden/AOT implementation already cuts down the execution time to 43% but Graal Native Image CE/EE is still significantly faster and requires just about 9%/6% of the default HotSpot execution time.
 Notice however, how the HotSpot runs have a ~three times higher user time.
 This means that there's still a significant amount of concurrent work going on.
 For the single compilation case, that's mostly JIT activity.
-That can be verified by looking at the [-XX:+PreloadOnly](https://github.com/openjdk/leyden/pull/44) runs where the user time is not much higher than the wall clock time because it disables profiling and therefore doesn't trigger any recompilations of AOT compiled code (at the cost of less effective code).
-For the Native Image case, wall clock time is equal to user time because there's no JIT or other concurrent activity going on.
+This can be verified by looking at the [-XX:+PreloadOnly](https://github.com/openjdk/leyden/pull/44) runs where the user time is not much higher than the wall clock time because it disables profiling and therefore doesn't trigger any JIT compilations as well as recompilations of AOT compiled code (at the cost of less effective code).
+For the Native Image case, wall clock time is equal to user time because there's no JIT or other concurrent activity going on (except for the G1 GC GraalEE runs for 10000 compilations where the concurrently running GC is clearly visible).

 The more files we compile, the more the advantage of using Graal Native Image decreases.
-E.g. for 100 compilations, Graal CE already requires 24% of the time of the default OpenJDK run and at 10000 compilations the executable produced by Graal CE exe already runs twice as long as the application on HotSpot.
-Only Graal EE with G1 GC is on par with HotSpot for 100000 compilations and finally Graal EE with PGO is ~14% faster than HotSpot.
+E.g. for 100 compilations, Graal CE already requires 24% of the time of the default OpenJDK run while at 10000 compilations the executable produced by Graal CE exe already runs twice as long as the application on HotSpot.
+Only Graal EE with G1 GC is on par with HotSpot for 10000 compilations and finally Graal EE with G1 and PGO even beats HotSpot by ~14%.

 The reason why Leyden/AOT is ~10 slower than HotSpot for 10000 compilations although it still spends a considerable amount of time doing JIT compilations requires more investigation.